Keith Wookey: Post War

 Wookey was appointed by the Queen as an Official Member of the Executive Council of the Colony of North Borneo.
-He opposed the succession by the crown of the colony of North Borneo to join the Malaysian federation, and was accused of obstruction by Tunku Abdul Rahman, Malaysia's first Prime Minister.
+He, with may others in the service were concerned the succession by the crown was being rushed for the colony of North Borneo to join the Malaysian federation as it was perceived that the State was not ready, and as a result was unfaily accused of obstruction by Tunku Abdul Rahman, Malaysia's first Prime Minister.

-In November 1963, Keith died of a heart attack shortly after North Borneo (now known as Sabah) was granted self-governance on 31 August 1963, preparing to join Malaya, Sarawak and Singapore in forming the Federation of Malaysia.
+In November 9, 1963, Keith passed away of a heart attack shortly after North Borneo (now known as Sabah) was granted self-governance on 31 August 1963, preparing to join Malaya, Sarawak and Singapore in forming the Federation of Malaysia.